smcalilly/smcalilly.github.io/_posts/2024-12-02-some-writing.md

 published: true
 ---

 This is a running list of where you can find my writing if you are interested.
-Hopefully this list grows over the next decade:
+Hopefully this list grows over the next decade.
+I feel like publishing at least one short story a year is a good goal:
 - [*Camera*](https://dirt.fyi/article/2025/09/camera) - published in *Blank*, the fiction publication by the wonderful and online *Dirt*.
 Thank you Daisy.
 - [*Forever Magazine VII: Made in the USA*](https://forever.metalabel.com/america) - My first piece in print, representing Mississippi in *Forever Magazine*'s America issue.
 Thank you *Forever*.
 - [Two Stories](https://muumuuhouse.com/sa.01nov2022.html) - *Muumuu House* was the first place to ever publish my writing.
 Thank you Tao.